mtanghu/Rethinking-Neural-Computation/README.md

 # Rethinking-Neural-Computation
-This is the code for the paper "Rethinking Neural Computation" under review at AAAI
+This is the code for the paper "Rethinking Neural Computation" under review at ICLR

 ## Abstract